 When it comes to disc herniation injuries, you need the right information AND the right representation.

 If your herniated disc is not the result of a traumatic event, we may not be able to help you, but if you suffered a disc herniation following a car accident or some other kind of motor vehicle accident, you have come to the right place.
-At the Law Offices of Matthew D. Dubin our clients love us because we really understand what they are going through.
+At the Dubin Law Group our clients love us because we really understand what they are going through.
 We listen to their concerns and we always return their calls promptly.
 We provide compassionate counsel throughout the claims and litigation process and we provide aggressive representation against the insurance companies, which are determined to pay you less than your claim is worth.

 Below are some frequently asked questions regarding disc herniations and legal claims resulting from these serious and often permanent injuries.
 At the bottom of the page, you can request a free consultation to discuss your possible claim, as well as a free informational brochure:

 - What is a herniated disc?

 - What is the cause of a herniated disc?

 - What are the symptoms of a herniated disc?

 - Can I make a claim for my herniated disc injury?